YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

 ### 1.3.
 Be user-friendly especially to developers and devops
 You cannot achieve user-friendliness for the end-users unless your developers and technical personnel are happy while interacting with your artifacts.

+### 1.4.
+Aim for simplicity
+Things should be as simple as possible, but not simpler - if Einstein said it it makes sense